-A tree’s leaves are green throughout the spring and summer because of chlorophyll, which is bright green and masks the colors of other molecules that also are present in those same leaves.
-In autumn, before the maple leaves drop, deciduous trees break down the chlorophyll into smaller molecules and send them to the roots for storage until spring when new leaves emerge and chlorophyll is reconstituted.
+A tree’s leaves are dark green throughout the spring and summer because of chlorophyll, which is bright green and masks the colors of other molecules that also are present in those same leaves.
+In autumn, before the fall maple leaf drops, deciduous trees break down the chlorophyll into smaller molecules and send them to the roots for storage until spring when new leaves emerge and chlorophyll is reconstituted.

 When the amount of chlorophyll in the leaves starts declining in autumn, yellow compounds (xanthophylls) and orange compounds (carotenoids) become visible.

-The red colors of autumn leaves come from anthocyanins which are manufactured as the chlorophyll is degraded in early autumn.
+The bright red fall leaves come from anthocyanins which are manufactured as chlorophyll is degraded in early autumn.